he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/monster/Wild Hunt Scout.md

 ###  The Horned King

 All fey of the wild hunt ultimately serve a legendary leader they refer to only as the Horned King.
 The Horned King's true nature is unknown, but its ability to command such powerful followers suggests that it is a fey on par with one of the Eldest (who themselves deny knowledge of such a creature's existence).
 The Horned King does not grant spells to clerics.
 When the Horned King calls, several wild hunts join into a legion and ride together against legendary opponents.
-This call is rare, however, and wild hunts are normally left to direct themselves or to serve other entities, such as [[The Lantern King]].****
+This call is rare, however, and wild hunts are normally left to direct themselves or to serve other entities, such as [[DATABASE/deity/The Lantern King|the Lantern King]].****